 Audiologists and SLPs should keep in mind that although a state may have passed telepractice reimbursement laws, this does not guarantee that payers will reimburse for these services.
 Always verify payer coverage policies before beginning to provide telepractice services.

-Note: Medicare will temporarily cover telepractice services by audiologists and SLPs during the COVID-19 pandemic, retroactive to March 21, 2020, and for the duration of the public health emergency.
+Note: Medicare will temporarily cover telepractice services by audiologists and SLPs during the COVID-19 pandemic and for the duration of the public health emergency.
 Please review ASHA’s COVID-19 information before beginning telepractice services with Medicare beneficiaries at this time.

 Under current Medicare law, audiologists and SLPs are not statutorily authorized Medicare providers of telepractice and clinical audiology and speech-language pathology services aren’t on the list of Medicare telepractice services payable under the Medicare Physician Fee Schedule.
 As a result, evaluation and treatment provided by audiologists and SLPs via telepractice aren’t Medicare covered services and are exempt from Medicare requirements.
 Audiologists and SLPs may enter into a private pay contract with Medicare beneficiaries to furnish the telepractice services at the request of the patient.
 Learn more about the exemption before entering into a private pay agreement with a Medicare beneficiary for services provided via telepractice.